 14. Particulars of contracts or arrangements with related parties referred to inSection 188(1) of the Companies Act 2013

-All transactions entered with Related Parties for the year under review were on arm'sLength basis and in the ordinary course of business and that the provisions of Section 188of the Companies Act 2013 and the rules made thereunder are not attracted.
+All transactions entered with Related Parties for the year under review were on arm'slength basis and in the ordinary course of business and that the provisions of Section 188of the Companies Act 2013 and the rules made there under were not attracted.
 Thusdisclosure in Form AOC-2 in terms of Section 134 of the Act is not required.

 15. Material changes and commitments affecting the financial position of the Company

 There have been no material changes and commitments affecting the financial position ofthe Company which have occurred between the end of the financial year of the Company towhich the financial statements relate and the date of the report.

 16. Particulars regarding Conservation of Energy Technology Absorption ForeignExchange Earnings and Outgo

 As your Company is not engaged in any manufacturing activity particulars under Section134(3)(m) of the Companies Act 2013 regarding conservation of energy technologyabsorption are not applicable.

 There were no foreign exchange transactions during the year.